Umm Al Houl: Geography

+Umm Al Houl constitutes a part of the Mesaieed Sabkha, the largest sabkha formation in the country.
+This area is characterized by a unique microbial mat system consisting of two to three separate mats, each covering approximately 60 m2.
+These mats are permanently isolated from direct seawater contact by substantial sand dunes.

+The hydrology of Umm Al Houl demonstrates significant seasonal variations.
+During winter, the mats are consistently submerged under seawater with a salinity of about 5%, primarily sourced from seepage from the adjacent Persian Gulf, with minimal contribution from rainfall (annual precipitation rarely exceeds 100 mm).
+The water depth averages around 30 cm, with temperatures ranging from 15°C to 26°C in December.
+Summer conditions see the mats remain inundated, albeit with shallower water depths and significantly increased salinity, often exceeding 13% due to high evaporation rates.
+Water temperatures can surpass 33°C, coinciding with air temperatures that can exceed 47°C.

 Umm Al Houl Power Plant

 After being launched in 2015, the Umm Al Houl Power Plant was commissioned in March 2018.
 The plant has the capacity to desalinate 136.5 million gallons of water daily, meeting approximately 40% of Qatar's requirement, as well as a generation capacity of 2,520 MW.

 Transport

 Currently, the elevated Umm Al Houl Metro Station is under construction, having been launched during Phase 2A.
 Once completed, it will be part of Doha Metro's Red Line South.